We are here to answer any other questions you may have. Please contact Donna Putney putneyfarm@aol.com or (864)901-2692

 You may choose to use Upstate Locally Grown for your only website.
 You can have your own page plus list your products on the market page, complete with descriptions and prices.

-We feel that we can help each other in raising the awareness of the public to the benefits of purchasing from small family farms.
+We feel that we can help each other in raising the awareness of the public to the benefits of purchasing from small family farms homesteads and artisans.
 Each of our grower friends who join us pledge to bring to our members and to each other the freshest, most healthy, most delicious foods available!
 Our hens are free to eat grass and insects, without cages, on organic soil, our meat animals range on pastures, our goat milk products are made on the farm, our baked goods are made from fresh, whole grains, without white sugar nor preservatives; milled on site as we bake them, our veggies and meat are raised without chemicals or antibiotics, and our growers are very careful to rebuild the tilth of the land: therefore, are sustainable.
 Our manufactured or processed products have healthy ingredients and are made and packaged in accordance to state and DEHEC standards.
 In any case where conventional ingredients must be used, due to unavailability of organic, we pledge to let our shoppers know in writing, up front, in the information area of the product.
 If you agree to the above policies, Then we would like for you to join us.
 Thanks!

 Donna Putney